ibm-messaging/mq-dev-patterns/JMS/README.md

 java -jar target/mq-dev-patterns-0.1.0.jar pub 5
 ````

-To run any of the samples you can add the samples `.jar` file to the classpath.
+To run any of the samples you can specify the `.jar` file as the classpath.
 EG. To run the JmsPut sample:

 ````
 java -cp target/mq-dev-patterns-0.1.0.jar: com.ibm.mq.samples.jms.JmsPut